List of protected areas of Belgium

 There are numerous protected areas in Belgium with a wide variety of types, protection levels and sizes.
 The below list gives an overview of the most important protected areas.

 National parks

-There is currently three national parks in Belgium, De Hoge Kempen National Park opening in 2006., Nationaal Park L'Entre-Sambre-et-Meuse and Nationaal Park Vallée de la Semois.
+As of 2025, there are six national parks in Belgium.
+In 2022 two national parks were designated in Wallonia: Parc National de L'Entre-Sambre-et-Meuse and Parc National de la Vallée de la Semois.
+In 2023 three national parks were designated in Flanders: Nationaal Park Scheldevallei, Nationaal Park Bosland and Nationaal Park Brabantse Wouden.
+The De Zoom–Kalmthoutse Heide Cross-Border Park is partly situated in Belgium, but is designated as a national park only in the Netherlands.

 Natural parks

 There are many natural parks in Belgium, including 9 in Wallonia (called Parcs Naturels).

 Nature reserves

 There are many tiny nature reserves, including: